Successor Feature Representations: Experimental Details: Object Collection Environment

 \subsection{Effect of Increasing Non-linearity in General Reward Task}

-We further studied the effect of general reward functions on the performance of classical SF compared to $\xi$-learning (Fig.~\ref{fig:object_collection_env} - c).
+We further studied the effect of general reward functions on the performance of classical SF compared to \sfrqlearning (Fig.~\ref{fig:object_collection_env},~c).
 We evaluated the agents in tasks with different levels of difficulty in relation to how well their reward functions can be approximated by a linear model.
 Seven difficulty levels have been evaluated.
 For each level, the agents were trained sequentially on 300 tasks as for the experiments with general reward functions.
 The reward functions for each level were sampled with the following procedure.
 Several general reward functions were randomly sampled as previously described.
 For each reward function, a linear model of a reward weight vector $\tilde{\w}$ was fitted using the same gradient descent procedure as in Eq.~\ref{eq:linear_model_fitting}.
 The final average absolute model error after $10.000$ iterations was measured.
 Each of the seven difficulty levels defines a range of model errors its tasks have with the following increasing ranges: $\{[0.0, 0.25], [0.25, 0.5], \ldots, [1.5, 1.75]\}$.
 For each difficulty level, 300 reward functions were selected that yield a linear model are in the respective range of the level.

-QL, SFQL, and Xi were each trained on 300 tasks, i.e. reward functions, on each difficulty level.
+\ql, \sfql, and \sfrql were each trained on 300 tasks, i.e. reward functions, on each difficulty level.
 As hyperparameters were the best performing parameters from the previous general reward task experiments used.
-We measured the ratio between the total return over 300 tasks of QL and MF $\xi$-learning (QL/Xi), and SFQL and MF $\xi$-learning (SFQL/Xi).
-Fig.~\ref{fig:object_collection_env} - c shows the results, using as x-axis the mean average absolute model error defined by the bracket of each difficulty level.
-The results show that the relative performance of SFQL compared to Xi reduces with higher non-linearity of the reward functions.
+We measured the ratio between the total return over 300 tasks of Q-learning and MF \sfrqlearning (\ql/\sfrql), and \sfql and MF \sfrqlearning (\sfql/\sfrql).
+Fig.~\ref{fig:object_collection_env}~(c) shows the results, using as x-axis the mean average absolute model error defined by the bracket of each difficulty level.
+The results show that the relative performance of \sfql compared to \sfrql reduces with higher non-linearity of the reward functions.
 For reward functions that are nearly linear (mean error of 0.125), both have a similar performance.
-Whereas, for reward functions that are difficult to model with a linear relation (mean error of 1.625) SFQL reaches only less than $50\%$ of the performance of MF $\xi$-learning.
+Whereas, for reward functions that are difficult to model with a linear relation (mean error of 1.625) \sfql reaches only less than $50\%$ of the performance of MF \sfrqlearning.